jdoleary/Spellmasons/docs/TasksCurrent.md

+- Capture soul should kill the enemy and animate a soul coming too you.
+- Heat seeking skull with particle effects behind it.
+You release it and it seeks out the nearest enemy to deal damage
 - early levels are too big, later levels are too small
 - fix hover styling for perk reroll button
 - single player game overscreen should offer to restart at checkpoint